 Gregada: a fish stew comprising of locally caught lobster, amberjack and sea snails.

 Maneštra: a minestrone-like thick bean and vegetable soup.

 Croatia’s landscape is stunning and diverse, and some of its most breathtaking features are its national parks.
-Plitvice National Park is located just over 100km northeast of the Zadar boat charter base, and is home to a dazzling array of waterfalls such as Croatia’s tallest, Veliki Slap, which stands 78 metres tall.
+Plitvice National Park is located just over 100km northeast of the Zadar yacht charter base, and is home to a dazzling array of waterfalls such as Croatia’s tallest, Veliki Slap, which stands 78 metres tall.
 The various falls cascade down into 16 turquoise lakes, which can be accessed via charming walkways which interweave through the emerald trees and lakes.
 Alternatively, you could start your navigation from our Sibenik base, and spend a day or two exploring the waterfalls of Krka National Park such as Skradinski Buk.

 There are various international airports scattered across Croatia, many a short distance from our yacht charter bases:

 Our team of experts is at your disposal to organise your very own cruise.
 Your online request will be dealt with shortly.
 One of our advisors will contact you by email or by phone.
 Free quotes, without engagement.Contact one of our advisors